-Table of Contents Introduction Operational Governance 5 Protecting Environment Harmo Workp O - ring for Society Appendix Key Stakeholder Significance to WNC Top 3 Issues of Concern Response ommunication Mechanism Communication Frequency Communication Results in 2023 WNC requires that both suppliers a SMS po ortal Updated upon request 93.7% first-tier supplier response rate for the Supplier Commitment to Suppliers/ Contractors Suppliers and contractors are an important part of a company's delivery of professional products and services.
+Key Stakeho older Significance to WNC Top 3 Issues of Concern Response Communication Mechanism Communication Frequency Communication Results in 2023 Supply Chain Management Innovation and R&D Product Management WNC requires that both suppliers and SMS portal Updated upon request ■ 93.7% first-tier supplier response rate for the Supplier Commitment to Suppliers/ Contractors Suppliers and contractors are an important part of a company's delivery of professional products contractors comply with the WNC Supplier Code of Conduct and requests the signing of the Supplier's Commitment to the Code of Ethics, WNC Supplier ESG Questionnaire, and Supplier Commitment to Sustainability Declaration.
+To ensure the implementation of WNC's sustainability commitment, an annual RBA audit is scheduled for suppliers.
+Supplier performance evaluation Quarterly Sustainability Declaration 100 key suppliers have implemented sustainability review mechanisms and services.
 A company must establish an effective and smooth supplier management and communication mechanism.
-Supply Chain Management Innovation and contractors comply with the WNC Supplier Code of Conduct and requests the signing of the Supplier's Commitment to the Code of Ethics, WNC Supplier ESG Questionnaire, and Supplier Commitment to Sustainability Declaration.
-To ensure the implementation of WNC's sustainability commitment, an annual r's evaluat r performance ion Quarterly Sustainability Declaration 100 key suppliers have implemented sustainability review mechanisms n R&D Product Management e Supplie evaluati r audit/contractor ion Once a year 51 suppliers have completed the WNC Supplier RBA audit 42 raw materials suppliers RBA audit is scheduled for supplier S. conference Once a year with high carbon footprints participated in the Wistron Group Vendor Conference The neuron of end value d d Official question nent documents / nnaires Aperiodic ■ Won the 2023 Workplace Equity Award - Outstanding Enterprise Government The government and related competent authorities are key to a company's development.
-As a responsible corporate citizen, a company must comply with a Occupational safety and health Employee relations and system.
-This system allows for rea time tracking of regulatory changes through an intelligent regulatory database.
-In addition to revising internal regulations in a timely man Awards Aperiodic from Hsinchu Science Park Administration Honored as a top 10% TWSE-listed company, Electronics Industry Authorities government regulations and communicati policies to win trust and support Workplace from the government and the Inclusion competent authorities. to ensure compliance, WNC active invests in R&D to align with government policies aimed at promoting industry innovation, improving the business environment and enhancing industry competitiveness. y Regulat forums tory seminars, and industry- tion activities Aperiodic category, in the 2023 Evaluation on the Disclosure of Occupational Health and Safety Indicators in Sustainability Reports
+Supplier audit/contractor evaluation Once a year ■ 51 suppliers have completed the WNC Supplier RBA audit ■ 42 raw materials suppliers Vendor conference Once a year with high carbon footprints participated in the Wistron Group Vendor Conference The government and related Occupational safety and health Employee relations and communication Workplace Inclusion WNC closely monitors domestic and international regulations and trends and has implemented a third-party regulation cloud platform management system.
+This system allows for real-time tracking of regulatory changes through an intelligent regulatory database.
+In addition to revising internal regulations in a timely manner to ensure compliance, WNC actively invests in R&D to align with government policies aimed at promoting industry innovation, improving the business environment, and enhancing industry competitiveness.
+Official documents / questionnaires Aperiodic ■ Won the 2023 Workplace Equity Award - Outstanding Enterprise Government Authorities competent authorities are key to a company's development.
+As a responsible corporate citizen, a company must comply with Awards Aperiodic from Hsinchu Science Park Administration Honored as a top 10% TWSE-listed company, Electronics Industry Authorities government regulations and policies to win trust and support from the government and the competent authorities.
+Regulatory seminars, forums and industry-association activities Aperiodic category, in the 2023 Evaluation on the Disclosure of Occupational Health and Safety Indicators in Sustainability Reports